 A Full Summer Tryout

 Summer is a transition time in investment banks.
-Many second (and sometimes first), year analysts leave to pursue other positions in finance or graduate studies.
+Many second (and sometimes first) year analysts leave to pursue other positions in finance or graduate studies.
 This transition can sometimes leave firms short-staffed in the early summer months before new full-time hires emerge from training.
-Summer interns will work alongside more experienced analysts in learning the core skillset.
-This can include updating comparable stock and transaction databases, working on pitches, and compiling research.
-For most firms, there are never enough resources to fully complete these tasks.
-Business managers have the opportunity to watch interns (or summer analysts as they are also known) perform nearly the same level of work that a full-time hire will perform straight out of training.
+Summer interns can work alongside more experienced analysts in learning the basic skillset.
+Work given can include updating comparable stock and transaction databases, preparing pitches, and compiling research.
+For most firms, there are never enough resources to complete these tasks.
+Business managers also get the opportunity to watch interns (or summer analysts as they are also known) perform nearly the same level of work that a full-time hire will perform straight out of training.

-Clients of big investment firms, as well as influential people, will often make pushes to land jobs for their children or other relatives.
-The internship is often the best opportunity to satisfy this request as the firm does not need to make a full-time commitment to a candidate it might not otherwise pursue.
+Clients of big investment firms, as well as other influential people, can frequently push to land jobs for their children or relatives and contacts.
+An internship can often be the best opportunity to satisfy this request as the firm does not need to make a full-time commitment to a candidate it may not otherwise pursue.

-Too many investment banks, building a strong analyst class begins with a strong intern class.
-There are limited opportunities to sway a campus recruit to join from afar but when an intern spends an entire summer with the firm, there are endless opportunities to make an impression.
-Most banks take their work culture very seriously so the ability to see a candidate fitting in (or not) is worth the time and effort of building a strong intern program.
+For many investment banks, building a strong analyst class begins with a strong intern class.
+There are limited opportunities to sway a potential campus recruit to join from afar but when an intern spends an entire summer with the firm, there are endless opportunities to make an impression.
+Most banks highly value their workplace culture so the ability to see a candidate fitting in (or not) more than justifies the time and effort of building a strong intern program.